40 Project Management Skills: Soft, Hard & Technical Skills

 Free scope of work template Download now

-6. Project Forecasting
+5. Project Forecasting

 Project forecasting is the process of trying to figure out potential outcomes in a project.
 It’s guesswork to an extent but guided by historical data and other research that can help with accuracy.
 The purpose of project forecasting is to reduce risk, which in turn will increase the probability of success.
 The process allows project managers to zero in on areas of the project that could be improved to avoid going over schedule, cost overruns and lacking resources when needed.

-7. Project Tracking
+6. Project Tracking

 Project tracking is used to measure progress in terms of the activities involved in a project.
 It monitors the project to determine if it’s meeting the schedule and, if not, identifies issues that are causing delays and resolves them.
 This process is important and begins early in the project.
-Both progress and performance are tracked in order to stay on schedule and uncover bottlenecks and other issues that are preventing the timely delivery of the project within its budget.
+Both progress and performance are tracked to stay on schedule and uncover bottlenecks and other issues that are preventing the timely delivery of the project within its budget.

 Project dashboard template for help with the tracking project management skill